 Get a guide for the Usambara Mountains

 Firstly, get a guide for the Usambara Mountains Hike.
-We normally hike solo all around the world, but here’s a place where we would have gotten perilously lost many times.
+We normally hike independently all around the world, but here’s a place where we would have gotten perilously lost many times.

 Another advantage of getting a guide was he made it easy for us to start conversations with local people.
 Jo got a priceless chance to try balancing goods on her head, the way African locals make it look easy.
 It otherwise would have been an awkward interaction “Hey, you know that work you do for a living?
 I want to try it for fun.”